deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 Currently we only have autogeneration for the typescript bindings, it would be great to also have autogenerated bindings for atleast Swift, Java and Python.
-Also the documentation should be improved.
+Also the documentation is still incomplete and the method naming in the Delta Chat jsonrpc API is a it inconsistent.
-The code documentation part can easily be done by copying the great documentation from the cffi and adapting it to fit to the jsonrpc api
+The code documentation part can easily be done by copying the great documentation from the CFFI and adapting it to fit to the jsonrpc API
-(this is a good-first-issue, if you, dear reader, want to help; improving documentation is easy to get into and is always welcome).
+(this is a good-first-issue, if you, dear reader, want to help;
+improving documentation is easy to get into and is always welcome).

 ## Further reading